simonsedge/simonsedge/README.md

 so that's where i'm at right now, working to become a truly rounded digital professional that has the capacity to successfully build and distribute, if need be.

-i understand i probably won't be at the top 10% skillset in almost all areas i will dedicate myself to because in software engineering there's always a group of people that have been programming for 15+ years, or a group of people typically in big tech companies that have been programming since they're 7, or a group of people that choose 1 frontend framework then learning the whole environment around that and that's their everyday job anyways.
+i understand i probably won't be at the top 10% skillset in almost all areas i will dedicate myself to because in software engineering there's always a group of people that have been programming for 15+ years, or a group of people typically in big tech companies that have been programming since they're 7, or a group of people that choose 1 frontend framework then learned the whole environment around that and that's their everyday job anyways.

 however, i know for a fact i'm improving myself and my skills. i'm gathering tools to increase my range of opportunity and the effects are clear - i feel more powerful everyday with the knowledge i implement. i can now build personal tools i couldn't in the past even with the help of top-tier AI coding agents. i can now try and explore data-driven edges in the cryptocurrency markets and building almost fully automated (harder to fully automate and not have any significant discretionary input for desired output prediction. typical arbitrage strats revolve around high frequency trading, which is not my focus) profitable trading strategies.